nanvel/blog/pages/books.md

 - [+] The 7 Day Startup: You Don't Learn Until You Launch by Dan Norris and Rob Walling
 - Node.js: JavaScript based framework.
 Easy Guide Book by Rick L.
 - [+] Learning React Native: Building Native Mobile Apps with JavaScript by Bonnie Eisenman
+- 10 Secrets of the New Rich by Kevin J Donaldson

 ## In progress